haberdashPI/vscode-modal-keys/docs/basics.md

 ```
 By default, a binding works for all modes except insert mode.
 Mode specific bindings are [documented below](#custom-modes).

-Bindings can then be set by running the command `"ModalKeys: Import preset
+Once you have defined bindings, they can be set by running the command
-keybindings"` on this file.
+`"ModalKeys: Import preset keybindings"` on this file.

 The simplest type of binding maps a series of keystrokes to a given VSCode
 command.
 You can find these commands by looking at the list of keybindings (e.g.